 Advantages of Antiandrogen Therapy

-- May provide a small survival advantage over either orchiectomy or LHRH analog therapy alone
+- May may provide a slight survival advantage over orchiectomy or LHRH analog therapy alone.

 Disadvantages of Antiandrogen Therapy